KrysztofN/POGO-TYMEK-RASA-/README.md

 3. In ngrok copy the "Forwarding" address
 4. Go to Bot Father in telegram : https://telegram.me/BotFather
 5. Follow further steps described here: https://rasa.com/docs/rasa/connectors/telegram/
+6. In credentials.yml specify access_token and verify, which will be given by BotFather during the creation of your bot
-6. From step 2 copy the forwarding address into: http://your_forwarding_address/webhooks/telegram/webhook
+7. From step 2 copy the forwarding address into: http://your_forwarding_address/webhooks/telegram/webhook
-7. In terminal type: rasa run --enable-api --cors "*" --debug && rasa run actions
+8. In terminal type: rasa run --enable-api --cors "*" --debug && rasa run actions
-8. Open your created telegram bot and start a conversation.
+9. Open your created telegram bot and start a conversation.
-9. You're now able to talk to the bot via telegram
+10. You're now able to talk to the bot via telegram

 <br><br>
 **Debugging:**